-Earning a Bachelor of Science (B.S.) degree in interdisciplinary engineering (ITDE) allows students to develop unique skill sets and specialize in areas that may not be provided in a traditional department degree program.
-Such specializations may be driven by emerging technical fields or by a student’s desire to have an immersive interdisciplinary experience.
+Interdisciplinary engineering degree programs allow students to develop unique skill sets and specialize in areas that may not be provided in traditional department degree programs.
+Such specializations may be driven by emerging technical fields or by a students desire to have an immersive interdisciplinary experience.

-Academic Advisor III
+Academic Advisor III, General Engineering

 Director, Graduate Programs